MAT-IV/MAT-IV.github.io/teams.md

         <!-- Overview -->
         <h3>Overview</h3>
         <p>
-          As a member of the structural and material science sub-team for the Texas A&M SAE Aero Design Micro Class entry, I worked on an aircraft designed to maximize flight score through short-takeoff performance, high payload fraction, and rapid loading within the SAE ruleset.
+          As a member of the structural and material science sub-team for the Texas A&M SAE Aero Design Micro Class, I worked on an aircraft designed to maximize flight score through short-takeoff performance, high payload fraction, and rapid loading within the SAE ruleset.
 The airframe featured a biplane wing configuration, prismatic fuselage truss, and rear cargo loading architecture, all tailored to carry multiple payload box configurations and steel plate weight while remaining stable and controllable across a range of wind conditions.
 My responsibilities centered on turning these system-level goals into robust structural solutions that could be iterated quickly under the team’s Agile-based development process.
           <br><br>
           Within the wing and empennage, I supported structural layouts that combined analytical sizing with simulation and testing to achieve targeted stiffness and safety factors.
 This included applying Euler–Bernoulli beam theory and shear-flow methods to size spars and shear webs, using CFD-derived lift distributions as input loads, and then validating and refining these concepts in SolidWorks-based FEA and designed experiments.
 For the empennage, I contributed to redesign efforts following early aeroelastic issues, helping move toward stiffer box-spar concepts and material choices that kept twist and deflection within acceptable limits for control authority.
           <br><br>